 In this article, we’ll try to go into detail and give you a solid foundation for understanding computer monitors so you’re better equipped with the information needed to choose the best monitor suited to your needs.

-To start off, a few words on this guide’s structure, since it’s quite lengthy, so you can hopefully make the most out of it while spending the least amount of time.
+To start, a few words on this guide’s structure, since it’s quite lengthy, you can hopefully make the most out of it while spending the least time.

-Our approach for this guide is to explain in detail monitor specs that we considered significant factors for typical consumers and, to a lesser extent, features that we deemed minor to the typical consumer.
+Our approach for this guide is to explain in detail monitor specs that we considered significant factors for typical consumers and, to a lesser extent, features that we deemed minor to the ordinary consumer.

 You’ll also notice we have included some videos from external sources in some sections.
 This is because we’d like this guide to give you a solid overview of computer monitors without it being too tedious, and videos from authorities in the computer hardware space, curated in a helpful way, seemed like the way to go.
 We have also left a few notes on each video to help you decide if you think you need to watch it or not to save you time.

-We hope this guide helps you choose the best monitor to suite your needs.
+We hope this guide helps you choose the best monitor to suit your needs.